c3lang/c3-web/src/content/docs/Generic Programming/anyinterfaces.md

 ### `@dynamic` methods

-A method must be declared `@dynamic` to implement an interface, but a method may also be declared `@dynamic` *without* the type declaring it implements a particular interface.
+A method must be declared `@dynamic` to implement an interface, but a method may also be declared `@dynamic` *without* the type declaring it implementing a particular interface.
 For example, this allows us to write:

 ```c3
 // This will make "int" satisfy the MyName interface